Iviviana/Challenge1/README.md

 # Challenge1

-This challenge required reading through code to organize the information and add semantics so a screenreader can be used for people who require them.
+This challenge required reading through code to organize the the code so it is understandable for anyone reading it and add semantics so a screenreader can be used for whenever it is required.
+In the HTML portion I added semantics to all headers, navigation, figures, and "alt" to the images.
+In the CSS I reorganized the position of some code so it flowed better, I also group related styles together.

 ## Organization